Last Updated: 8/10/22

 First, upload your new song or release to your music distributor like you normally would.

 Once you do that, your music distributor will send out your release, cover and metadata to the various stores/digital outlets.
 When Amazon Music receives it, it’ll show up in your Amazon Music for Artists account.

 Desktop: From the ‘overview’ page in your profile, just look under ‘Artist Tools’ and click on ‘New Releases’.
 If you uploaded new music through your distributor, you should see it here.

 Mobile App: From the ‘overview’ tab, tap on the bottom right icon of the person which will take you to ‘Profile & Tools’.
 Tap ‘New Releases’ up top to see new music you can pitch.

+The process to pitch your song is quite short and straightforward.
 Here’s a great infographic that Amazon Music provides that outlines the process for you:

 Amazon Music Submission Questions

 Why are you pitching this song?
 This is where you get to sell your song to Amazon Music’s curation team in 1,000 characters or less.
 You’ll want to focus on what makes this song special.
-It can be the story behind the song, how it came about,
+It can be the story behind the song, how it came about, etc.

 What genres best describe it?
 Choose up to three.

 What version of the song is this?